smartdevicelink/sdl_evolution/proposals/0340-atf-selenium-support.md

 ```

-Idea is that if the RPC matches the expected request in the RPC Swtiching table, ATF will overwrite the `Do` method to prevent a normal test from responding for the HMI.
+The idea is that if the RPC matches the expected request in the RPC Switching table, ATF will overwrite the `Do` method to prevent a normal test from responding for the HMI.
 The message would then be passed to the Selenium Manager.
 This manager would be responsible for forwarding the message to the HMI and performing the validate or action behavior.

 In this case the WebDriver would validate that the mainfield1 and mainfield2 text fields are displayed correctly.